 Additional Nursing Resources in Georgia

-GNA is Georgia’s largest nursing association.
-Its goal is to advance the causes of its members and the profession as a whole.
-The association improves workplace conditions and give patients easier access to better healthcare.
+- Georgia Nurses Association: GNA is Georgia’s largest nursing association.
+Its goal is to advance the causes of its members and the profession.
+The association improves workplace conditions and access to healthcare.
 It also awards scholarships to nursing students.

-This organization provides nurses with educational resources, materials, and training.
-It also assists school nurses with difficult cases, such as children with chronic conditions.
-Finally, it helps school districts review and change their health manuals.
+- Children's Healthcare of Atlanta: This organization provides nurses with educational resources and training.
+It also assists school nurses in difficult cases, such as children with chronic conditions, and helps school districts manage health manuals.

-GNLC implements recommendations made by the Institute of Medicine’s Future of Nursing report.
-It fosters greater cooperation among nurses and builds strategic partnerships with professionals outside of the nursing profession.
+- Georgia Nursing Leadership Coalition: GNLC implements recommendations made by the Institute of Medicine’s Future of Nursing report.
+It fosters cooperation among nurses and builds strategic partnerships with professionals outside of the nursing profession.
 Among its many achievements is studying ways to increase participation in Georgia’s nursing doctorate programs.

-GANE awards a variety of scholarships to nursing students, and recognizes exceptional nursing faculty in the state of Georgia.
+- Georgia Association For Nursing Education: GANE awards several scholarships to nursing students and recognizes exceptional nursing faculty in Georgia.
 Such recognition is accompanied by opportunities to speak publicly at GANE events, such as the annual conference, or receive research grants.

 Accredited Online Nursing Programs in Georgia